-ARUN provides safe shelter, education, nutrition, healthcare, a sensitised community environment as well as vocational training for 625 street children in seven Homes, co-located in Government schools in Bengaluru, Chennai, Delhi, Hyderabad and Patna.
+ARUN is providing safe shelters, education, nutrition, healthcare and a sensitised community environment as well as vocational training for 625 street children in seven Homes, co-located in Government schools in Bengaluru, Chennai, Delhi, Hyderabad and Patna.

-The NGO and outreach partners at 20 railway stations across India, provides 24x7 care and protection for runaway children.
+CIF and outreach partners at 20 railway stations across India, is providing 24x7 care and protection for runaway children.
 This is through child help desks, open shelters, de-addiction support, counselling, referral to long-term care homes and reunification with families.
 The focus is also to enhance resource mobilisation and organisational development.

-MAD provides mental, emotional, psychological support, mentorship, counselling and guidance at critical life stages, for 4,200 children living in 80 shelter homes across 23 cities, so they become productive and useful members of society.
+MAD is providing mental, emotional, psychological support, mentorship, counselling and guidance at critical life stages, for 4,200 children living in 80 shelter homes across 23 cities, so that they become productive and useful members of the society.

-The trust runs four full-time residential homes, two open centres and three contact points for 600 street and working children in Delhi and the National Capital Region, where the focus is on care, protection and on discovering the hidden talents of the children.
-The trust also collaborates with civil society organisations and the Government.
+Salaam Baalak Trust is running four full-time residential homes, two open centres and three contact points to 600 street and working children in Delhi and the National Capital Region, where the focus is on care, protection and on discovering the hidden talents of the children.
+The trust also collaborates with Civil Society Organisations and the Government.

-SATHI works with railway authorities to reunite children-- who arrive at the Kanpur-UP, Patna-Bihar, Sealdah-West Bengal railway stations--with their families.
+SATHI is working with railway authorities to reunite children who arrive at the Kanpur-UP, Patna-Bihar, Sealdah-West Bengal railway stations with their families.
 It has three open shelters for railway children, offers psychological support for children in Government Homes and runs de-addiction and home orientation camps.

-The NGO works to rescue, reform, rehabilitate and reintegrate at least 6,000 children in Delhi and NCR through de-addiction and halfway homes for children engaged in substance abuse.
+SPYM is working on rescuing, reforming, rehabilitating and reintegrating at least 6,000 children in Delhi and NCR through de-addiction and halfway homes for children engaged in substance abuse.
 It has separate shelters for boys and girls.

-SUPPORT offers long-term rehabilitation--education, detoxification programmes, residential, nutritional, medical and psychiatric care--to 150 street children in Mumbai who have been substance abusers.
+SUPPORT is offering long-term rehabilitation-education, detoxification programmes, residential, nutritional, medical and psychiatric care to 150 street children in Mumbai who have been substance abusers.
 It gives them the opportunity to grow into healthy adults.